Family Educational Rights & Privacy Act (FERPA)

 Release of Student Information by the College: The following is the policy of control of student academic information

-1. A school official is defined as a person employed by or doing volunteer work for the college in an administrative, supervisory, legal, academic, or support staff position (including the law enforcement and health center staff); a person or entity with whom the college has contracted (such as College Auxiliary Services, an attorney, collection agent, or auditor); a member of the College Council or Board of Trustees; and student members of campus disciplinary proceedings.
-A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her responsibilities.
+- A school official is defined as a person employed by or doing volunteer work for the State University of New York at Plattsburgh and/or SUNY System Administration in an administrative, supervisory, legal, academic, research, or support staff position (including law enforcement unit personnel and health center staff); a person or entity with whom the college has contracted (such as College Auxiliary Services, an attorney, collection agent, or auditor); a member of the College Council or Board of Trustees; a student serving on an official committee, such as a disciplinary or grievance committee.
+A school official may include a volunteer or contractor outside of SUNY Plattsburgh who performs an institutional service or function for which the school would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of Personally Identifiable Information (PII) from education records, such as an attorney, auditor, collection agent, College Auxiliary Services personnel, or a student volunteering to assist another school official in performing his or her tasks.
+A school official has a legitimate educational interest if the official needs to review an educational record in order to fulfill his or her responsibilities for the college and/or SUNY System Administration.

 Right to File a Complaint: Any student alleging failure of the college to comply with the Family Educational Rights and Privacy Act may file a complaint with the Family Educational Rights and Privacy Act Policy Compliance Office, Office of Human Resources and Administration, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4604